I love to tell stories on the web, taking data and shaping it into something compelling through analysis and

 LakeBrite is a 7,500 node, 3D LED matrix installed at the ECHO Center in 2015.
 As the first "programmer artist" for the installation, I helped design the interface to the LEDs as well as developed the first handful of data visualizations used in the 24ft x 9ft x 5ft display.

 How I used National Weather Service data and imagery to make a network of twitter bots that post regional radar GIFs with improved palettes and projections.

 A data visualization that allows users to compare the snow depth on Mt.
 Mansfield for a particular season against the historical record.
 This chart was used as an example of an effective visualization in "Good Charts" by the Harvard Business Review, was retweeted by Edward Tufte (who wrote the book on data visualization), and was shared by the Washington Post on their "Know More" blog.

-A network of 15 Twitter bots that tweet animated radar GIFs every 2 hours (until I shut down the service in April 2017).
+A network of 15 Twitter bots that tweeted animated radar GIFs every 2 hours (until I shut down the service in April 2017).
 I took static NWS images, changed the projection, basemap, and palette—making it color-blind friendly and more intuitive—and strung the images together into GIFs.

 A data project for Vermont Public Radio on the growth of Lyme Disease over the last 15 years.
 Includes an interactive bar graph of New England and small multiples of Vermont and the continental United States showing the infection's expanded range.
 Published in the open with links to the data.